bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 4176 - What is going to save you?
 The totalitarian says, in essence, “You must rely on faith in what you already know.”
 But that is not what saves.
 What saves is the willingness to learn from what you don’t know.

+ - loc 4217 - wanted above all to avoid seeing his degraded state incontrovertibly

  - loc 4259 - Nietzsche said that a man’s worth was determined by how much truth he could tolerate.
 You are by no means only what you already know.
 You are also all that which you could know, if you only would.

  - loc 4262 - In the Christian tradition, Christ is identified with the Logos.
 The Logos is the Word of God.
 That Word transformed chaos into order at the beginning of time.

+ - loc 4263 - The Logos is the Word of God.
+That Word transformed chaos into order at the beginning of time.

  - loc 4277 - If you pay attention to what you do and say, you can learn to feel a state of internal division and weakness when you are misbehaving and misspeaking.
 It’s an embodied sensation, not a thought.
 I experience an internal sensation of sinking and division, rather than solidity and strength, when I am incautious with my acts and words.
 It seems to be centred in my solar plexus, where a large knot of nervous tissue resides.

  - loc 4284 - A totalitarian never asks, “What if my current ambition is in error?”
 He treats it, instead, as the Absolute.
 It becomes his God, for all intents and purposes.
 It constitutes his highest value.
 It regulates his emotions and motivational states, and determines his thoughts.
 All people serve their ambition.
 In that matter, there are no atheists.
 There are only people who know, and don’t know, what God they serve.

+ - loc 4284 - A totalitarian never asks, “What if my current ambition is in error?”
+He treats it, instead, as the Absolute.
+It becomes his God, for all intents and purposes.

+ - loc 4284 - A totalitarian never asks, “What if my current ambition is in error?”
+He treats it, instead, as the Absolute.
+It becomes his God, for all intents and purposes.
+It constitutes his highest value.
+It regulates his emotions and motivational states, and determines his thoughts.
+All people serve their ambition.
+In that matter, there are no atheists.
+There are

  - loc 4312 - Is existence good?
 You have to take a terrible risk to find out.
 Live in truth, or live in deceit, face the consequences, and draw your conclusions.
 This is the “act of faith” whose necessity was insisted upon by the Danish philosopher Kierkegaard.
 You cannot know ahead of time.
 Even a good example is insufficient for proof, given the differences between individuals.
 The success of a good example can always be attributed to luck.
 Thus, you have to risk your particular, individual life to find out.
 It is this risk that the ancients described as the sacrifice of personal will to the will of God.
 It is not an act of submission (at least as submission is currently understood).
 It is an act of courage.
 It is faith that the wind will blow your ship to a new and better port.
 It is the faith that Being can be corrected by becoming.
 It is the spirit of exploration itself.

  - loc 4342 - Reality has its terrible aspect: do we really need to confront its snake-headed face in every moment of our waking consciousness, and at every turn in our lives?
 Why not turn away, at least, when looking is simply too painful?
 The reason is simple.
 Things fall apart.

  - loc 4348 - Things fall apart: this is one of the great discoveries of humanity.
+And we speed the natural deterioration of great things through blindness, inaction and deceit.
+Without attention, culture degenerates and dies, and evil prevails.

+ - loc 4348 - humanity.
 And we speed the natural deterioration of great things through blindness, inaction and deceit.
 Without attention, culture degenerates and dies, and evil prevails.

  - loc 4446 - If you drop a single crystal of sugar into that super-saturated solution, all the excess sugar will suddenly and dramatically crystallize.
 It’s as if it were crying out for order.
 That was my client.
 People like her are the reason that the many forms of psychotherapy currently practised all work.
 People can be so confused that their psyches will be ordered and their lives improved by the adoption of any reasonably orderly system of interpretation.